TadiT7/treble_experimentations_wiki/Huawei-Honor-9.md

 5. Reboot to fastbootmode

-5. Flash ROM .img to system partition using fastboot `fastboot flash system GSINAME.img`
+5. Flash ROM GSINAME.img to system partition using fastboot `fastboot flash system GSINAME.img`
 _(replace GSINAME.img with the name and location of your GSI image)_